Installation¶

 )

-Legacy WORKSPACE style
+Legacy WORKSPACE style¶

-First, add rules_foreign_cc to your WORKSPACE file.
+To use @ex_actor//:ex_actor_cmake, first, add rules_foreign_cc to your WORKSPACE file.

 # ------------------------ rules_foreign_cc setup ------------------------